Roy Altman: Federal judicial service

 Altman was mentioned as a potential judicial nominee in February 2018.
 On April 26, 2018, President Donald Trump announced his intent to nominate Altman to serve as a United States District Judge of the United States District Court for the Southern District of Florida.
 On May 7, 2018, his nomination was sent to the Senate.
 He was nominated to the seat vacated by Judge Joan A. Lenard, who assumed senior status on July 1, 2017.
 On June 20, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On July 19, 2018, his nomination was reported out of committee by a 17–4 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Altman for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 16–6 vote.
 On April 3, 2019, the Senate invoked cloture on his nomination by a 66–33 vote.
 On April 4, 2019, Altman was confirmed by a 66–33 vote.
 He received his judicial commission on April 9, 2019.

 Memberships

 He was a member of the Federalist Society from 2004 to 2007 and rejoined the organization in 2015.
+Since rejoining, Altman frequently speaks at events hosted by the Federalist Society to various audiences including law school students.